lolo23jhon/CarSimulatorMatlab/README.md

-# Matbla Car Rigid Body Simulator
+# Matblab Car Rigid Body Simulator

 The program creates an animation of racing cars based on motion laws and conservation of energy.